-Credit risk arises from the failure of another party to perform its financial or contractual obligations to the group in a timely manner.
+Credit risk arises from the failure of another party to perform its financial or contractual obligations for the syndicate in a timely manner.
 The primary sources of credit risk for the syndicate are:

-- · reinsurers whereby reinsurers may fail to pay valid claims against a reinsurance contract held by the syndicate; - cash and cash equivalents.
+- reinsurers whereby reinsurers may fail to pay valid claims against a reinsurance contract held by the syndicate; and - cash and cash equivalents.